 Operating the agent directly in the container

-To monitor details in the container itself (e.g., running processes, databases, log files, etc.), it is necessary that the Checkmk agent in the container itself is executed.
+To monitor details in the container itself (e.g., running processes, databases, log files, etc.), it is necessary that the Checkmk agent is executed in the container itself.
 This is especially true for the roll out of agent plug-ins.
-If you do not have an agent installed in the container, up to version 1.5.0 of Checkmk an agent will be automatically executed in the container by the agent installed on the node as soon as you monitor the node with Checkmk.
+If you do not have an agent installed in the container, up to Version 1.5.0 of Checkmk an agent will be automatically executed in the container by the agent installed on the node as soon as you monitor the node with Checkmk.

-Since this method has proven to be not very performant, from version 1.6.0 it is necessary to use the normal Checkmk agent installed directly in the container to get a more detailed monitoring of the container.
-The three plug-ins, mem, cpu and diskstat (Disk I/O) work without an agent in the container and are calculated by the Checkmk agent on the node itself.
+Since this method has proven to be not very performant, from Version 1.6.0 it is necessary to use the normal Checkmk agent installed directly in the container to get a more detailed monitoring of the container.
+The three plug-ins – mem, cpu and diskstat (Disk I/O) work without an agent in the container, and are analysed by the Checkmk agent on the node itself.

 Especially for self-created Docker images you might want to roll out the agent itself into the container.
-In this case the data is no longer calculated – as described above – by the agent of the Docker node.
+In this case the data is no longer analysed – as described above – by the Docker node’s agent.
 Instead of this a separate agent runs in each container.
 Calling this agent will still be bundled in a piggyback procedure via the Docker node however.

 3. Diagnostic options